ZeeMastermind/swag-latex-template/README.md

 # SWAG LaTeX Template
 Template in LaTeX for SWAG content.
 It's not as accurate as the inDesign template, but it's free :)

+For the purpose of copyright/fair use/etc., consider anything that might be "mine" to be public domain.
+The specifications of the layout and the art all belong to Pinnacle.
+Refer to their site for information here: https://peginc.com/swag-savage-worlds-adventurers-guild/

 # How to Use

 You will need to either get a LaTeX editor or use an online one like Overleaf (free if you're a student).
 If you use an online editor, SAVE YOUR TEXT SOMEWHERE ELSE FIRST!
 It can be a google doc, a back of a napkin, whatever.